Disputing a Transaction

 - As soon as you report an error, our support team will start compiling the information for your case.

-- Our disputes team will look into your case and follow up via support message within 10 business days.
+- Our disputes team will look into your case and follow up via support message.

 - We automatically prioritize cases of fraud or possible fraud, so if you’ve reported an unauthorized charge, please know we’ll be in touch as soon as we can!